vrutberg/json2swift/README.md

 # json2swift

-Tools to generate Swift code from JSON.
+A tool to generate Swift code from JSON.

 ### Use case